mudiagauwojeya/mudiagauwojeya/README.md

 <br>

-### Another part of me
+### Another part of me (When I'm not coding)

-- 💘 I love playing on the guitar, reading manga, writing sonnets, learning new tech etc
+- 💘 I love playing on the guitar and reading manga
+- 📝 Writing sonnets, haikus and poems.
+Find that [here](https://uwojeyamudiaga.github.io/poesy)
 - ⚡ Fun fact: I made a career switch from professional legal practice to tech
 - 🎯 My goal is to put value on the table while growing my skills